alok-mishr-05/alok-mishr-05/README.md

 ## About Me

-Hello! 👋 I'm Alok Mishra, a passionate software developer with a keen interest in Java, Python, and PHP.
+Hello! 👋 I'm Alok Mishra, a passionate web developer with a keen interest in Java, Python, and PHP.
 I thrive on collaborative projects that challenge and expand my skills.

 ## Interests